Ezequiel Tovar Preview, Player Props: Rockies vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.09 team ERA ranks 14th among all MLB pitching staffs.
+- The Cubs' 4.09 team ERA ranks 14th across all MLB pitching staffs.

-- The Cubs allow the fifth-fewest home runs in baseball (156 total, 1.1 per game).
+- Cubs pitchers combine to surrender the fourth-fewest home runs in baseball (156 total, 1.1 per game).

-- Wicks makes the start for the Cubs, his fourth of the season.
-He is 3-0 with a 2.16 ERA and 13 strikeouts in 16 2/3 innings pitched.
+- Assad gets the start for the Cubs, his ninth of the season.
+He is 3-3 with a 2.83 ERA and 67 strikeouts in 92 1/3 innings pitched.

-- The lefty's last appearance was on Wednesday against the San Francisco Giants, when he threw 6 2/3 innings, surrendering two earned runs while allowing nine hits.
+- In his last appearance on Thursday, the righty threw 5 1/3 innings against the Arizona Diamondbacks, allowing three earned runs while surrendering seven hits.

-- The 24-year-old has amassed an ERA of 2.16, with 7 strikeouts per nine innings, in three games this season.
-Opponents have a .258 batting average against him.
+- In 26 games this season, the 26-year-old has put up a 2.83 ERA and 6.5 strikeouts per nine innings, while allowing a batting average of .230 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.